Query Performance Prediction using Relevance Judgments Generated by Large Language Models

 Finally, our computational cost analysis shows that \ourmodel shows lower latency than some supervised \ac{QPP} baselines when predicting multiple measures because multiple measures can be derived from the same set of relevance judgments.
 Although \ourmodel shows higher latency than other \ac{QPP} baselines when predicting only one metric, \ourmodel’s latency is still 20 times smaller than the state-of-the-art GPT-4-based listwise re-ranker~\citep{sun2023chatgpt}.
+To further enhance the efficiency of \ourmodel.
+We have proposed a \textit{relevance judgment caching mechanism}.
+Our experimental results show that the mechanism can reduce LLM calls for relevance prediction by about 30\%.
+Specifically, this mechanism reuses previously predicted relevance judgments for the same query when predicting the performance of new rankers.
+As a result, this mechanism helps conserve computational resources by avoiding recompute relevance judgments that are shared among multiple rankers.
 See Section~\ref{sec:cost}.

-\paragraph{Application scenarios} Given \ourmodel's high \ac{QPP} quality and interpretability, it is well-suited for some knowledge-intensive professional search scenarios, e.g., legal~\citep{tomlinson2007overview} or patent search~\citep{lupu2013patent}, where accurate \ac{QPP} is prioritized, interpretable \ac{QPP} results are preferred, and users may have a higher tolerance level for latency than users in web search.
+\paragraph{Application scenarios} Given \ourmodel's high \ac{QPP} quality and interpretability, it is well-suited for some knowledge-intensive professional search scenarios, where accurate \ac{QPP} is prioritized, interpretable \ac{QPP} results are preferred, and users may have a higher tolerance level for latency than users in web search.
 Plus, \ourmodel can be used to analyze how well a search system performs in offline settings~\citep{faggioli2023geometric}, where latency is not necessarily an issue.